Micah Lakin Avni: Anti-terrorism activism

-In the wake of his father's murder, Avni became a lead plaintiff in the Shurat HaDin#2015 Facebook lawsuit filed in a New York state court by 2,000 Israeli victims of Palestinian terror attack against Facebook on the grounds that the social media company permitted the posting of "incitement to murder and the glorification of violence against innocent civilians."
+In the wake of his father's murder, Avni became a lead plaintiff in the 2015 Facebook lawsuit filed in a New York state court by 2,000 Israeli victims of Palestinian terror attack against Facebook, on the grounds that the social media company permitted the posting of "incitement to murder and the glorification of violence against innocent civilians."
 His father's murderer, Bahas Alian, had announced his planned attack in advance on Facebook.

 In total, Avni filed two civil suits against Facebook.
 One of the suits totaled one billion dollars.
 At 2017 Avni was involved in efforts to expose the phenomenon of videos on YouTube that encourage terrorism and are funded by advertisements of international corporations.
 Following investigation and publication on the topic by the British Times, there has been a decrease in the number of videos on social media networks that encourage incitement, violence, and racism as well as the removal of Hamas and its leaders social media accounts.

-In March 2018 Avni appeared again in front of the UN Human Rights Council where he said: “The Palestinian Authority actually has a pay-to-play law.
+In March 2018 Avni appeared again in front of the UN Human Rights Council where he said: “The Palestinian Authority actually has a pay-to-slay law.
 Palestinians systematically pay terrorists to murder Jews".
 Members of this council, what if I were to pay 300 million dollars to have all of your fathers butchered, would you report on that?”

 As of January 2018, Avni also serves as the Chairman of Concert – Together for Israel (previously known as "Kela Shlomo"), a public-private partnership established to combat the delegitimization of the State of Israel and the BDS movement.